No products in the cart.

 If you are subject to random workplace tests or believe you’ll need to take a test in the coming weeks, play it safe and avoid full-spectrum CBD gummies.

 How Long Does Full-Spectrum CBD Stay In Your System?

-If you use CBD frequently, in larger doses, and eat fatty foods, expect full-spectrum CBD to stay in your system longer.
+CBD can stay in your body for several days after use.
+This estimation is greatly simplified as everyone’s metabolism is different.
+If you use CBD frequently, in larger doses, and eat fatty foods, expect full-spectrum CBD to stay in your system that much longer.

 When Should I Use Full Spectrum CBD?

 If your goal is to better manage sleep using CBD, take it before bedtime.
 If your goal is to use a full-spectrum CBD topical to manage joint pain, then use it as needed.